 The term "Ubuntu" is a traditional African concept that originated from the Bantu languages of southern Africa.
-It can be described as a way of connecting with others-living in a community where your actions affect all of humanity.
+It can be described as a way of connecting with others-living in a community where your

+More information on the on-line docs and the system docs can be found in Chapter 10: Learning more about Linux. actions affect all of humanity.
 Ubuntu as we know it is more than just an operating system: it is a community of people that come together voluntarily and collaborate on an international software project that aims to deliver the best possible user experience and feature-packed operating system available today.